 There are a lot of gurus out there, preaching about success and motivation.

 Most of them can't present any real business success besides what they sell you.

 This is why I believe we should learn and model only those who demonstrate real business experience.

 One of them is Jeff Bezos - as of today, the wealthiest man on earth.

-There are a lot of stories and quotes of him, but I would like to share with you those who related to his early days as entrepreneur because I believe it will resonate with you the most.
+There are many stories and quotes of him, but I would like to share with you those who related to his early days as an entrepreneur because I believe it will resonate with you the most.

 Did you know that Jeff Bezos give up a lucrative Wall-Street Job at a successful quantitative hedge fund to pursue what will later become Amazon back in 1994?

 His colleagues described him as a workaholic employee that can solve any intellectual problem presented to him.